HR 515

 Gray and associates (1989) found a stellar classification of A8 III for this object, matching an evolved A-type giant star.
 Abt and Morrell (1995) listed a class of F0V, suggesting it is an F-type main-sequence star.
 It is a Delta Scuti variable whose brightness varies between magnitudes 6.54 and 6.59 with a period of 0.219 days.
 The star shows a high rate of spin with a projected rotational velocity of 96 km/s.
-It has 4.8 times the girth of the Sun and is radiating 58 times the Sun's luminosity from its photosphere at an effective temperature of 7,253 K.
+It has 4.7 times the size of the Sun and is radiating 60 times the Sun's luminosity from its photosphere at an effective temperature of 7,401 K.